 On Wednesday, sections A and B will attend Advanced Treble Choir or Tenor/Bass Choir.

 Collegiate Chorale is a select large mixed ensemble comprised of students from a variety of majors across campus.
 This ensemble performs standard concert literature and focuses on the development of skills in concert performance and music literacy

 In-A-Chord is the premier auditioned a cappella group at Kansas State University.
 They perform a wide variety of pop/contemporary music.
-In-A-Chord performs a number of concerts throughout Kansas and surrounding states, and they were recently selected to perform at the National A Cappella Conference in Memphis and for the Southwest ACDA Conference in Kansas City.
+In-A-Chord performs a number of concerts throughout Kansas and surrounding states, and they were recently selected to perform at the National A Cappella Conference in Memphis and for the Southwestern ACDA Conference in Kansas City.
 For the latest updates on shows, videos, and recordings - follow In-A-Chord on Instagram and on Facebook.

 Madrigal & Motet Ensemble is a select, mixed-voice chamber ensemble of up twelve singers specializing in one-on-a-part performance of vocal repertoire of the Middle Ages, Renaissance, and Baroque periods.
 "MaMo" frequently performs with Collegium Musicum and the K-State Recorder Consort.

 The Collegium Musicum is a vocal and instrumental ensemble featuring students, faculty, and community members combined with an emphasis the historically-informed performance of music from the 18th century and before.
 Collegium Musicum is the only ensemble also open to community and faculty members.